 We are keen to look at all types of diversity and inclusion, but some areas we’ve identified where change is most needed in film exhibition are lack of representation in (and intersections of) race and ethnicity, LGBT+, sex and gender, and class.

-We aim to build an event that’s a great space to have honest conversations, make new connections and build momentum for real change.
+We hope our event is a great space to have honest conversations, make new connections and build momentum for real change.

 “Delivered in an honest, frank and relevant way.
 I made some great new connections and reconnected with old ones.
 Thank you for bringing this great programme together”